 The Brooklyn Nets and the New York Knicks are New York’s two NBA franchises.
 The two teams play in different boroughs, but they both call New York City home.
 The Knicks are currently the more popular team amongst New Yorkers, but both teams provide bettors with successful wagering opportunities.

-Three NHL teams are native to New York: The Buffalo Sabres, New York Islanders and New York Rangers.
+Three NHL teams are native to New York: The Buffalo Sabres, the New York Islanders, and the New York Rangers.
 Hockey is an 82-game season, so with three teams in New York, bettors will be able to wager a New York team almost every night from October to March.

 FAQ for Betting in New York State